vkethana/vkethana.github.io/_posts/2025-01-05-cognateful.md

 **Score 3:** Fully understandable through cognates.
 Use almost exclusively cognate words except for basic connectors.
 Example: "Le président Emmanuel Macron assure le peuple canadien que le gouvernement français va continuer à défendre le Canada contre la menace américain."

-(Side Note: I found that using o1 is necessary for good quality scoring.
+(Side Note: I found that using o1 is necessary for good-quality scoring.
 Other models -- 4o, 4o-mini, and o1-mini -- had a hard time determining what a cognate was.
 Also, they were too lenient, often assigning scores of 3 to sentences that in my opinion an English speaker wouldn't be able to fully understand.)

 ## Generation